 The NFL offseason is about to get very interesting.

-From the start of free agency and the trade period (March 13, 4 p.m.
-ET) to the NFL Draft (April 25-27), we're about to see a lot of players signed, released and drafted.
+From the start of free agency and the trade period (March 9) to the NFL Draft (April 27-29), we're about to see a lot of players signed, released and drafted.
 That also means a whole lot of speculation on where some of the best free agents and rookies will land in the weeks and months to come.
-Far be it from me not to join in on the banter with a bunch of my own predictions and prognostications as they pertain to the wonderful world of fantasy football, so here are some potential scenarios that might or might not be realistic but would benefit fantasy owners ahead of next season.
+Far be it from me not to join in on the banter with a bunch of my own predictions and prognostications as they pertain to the wonderful world of fantasy football, so here are 20 potential scenarios that would benefit fantasy fans ahead of the 2017 NFL season.